 Creative Insights, One Burger at a Time

-We are designers.
-By day we define brands, design campaigns, name companies and build restaurants.
+I am a designer.
+By day my office defines brands, design campaigns, names companies and builds restaurants.
 We make logos and posters and books and websites and packages and exhibits and restaurants and films.

-People often ask us where we get our inspiration, how we stay creative, and how we get “unstuck.”
-What we’ve found is that, if you look at the world both critically and with wonder, there are lessons to be learned everywhere.
+People often ask me where I find inspiration, how I stay creative, and how I get “unstuck.”
+What I’ve found is that, if you look at the world both critically and with wonder, there are lessons to be learned everywhere.
 Every object, experience, relationship, environment, phrase—everything—has locked inside it an insight it wants to share.
 The only trick is remembering to look for it.

-To investigate this idea, we’re eating a burger a week for the next 52 weeks and sharing the lessons they teach us.
+To investigate this idea, I’m eating a burger a week for the next 52 weeks and sharing the lessons they teach us.

 Other Ways to Follow This Project